Unified Origin - DAI¶

 How it works

-As in a regular live workflow an encoder posts a live stream to Origin, which ingests it, creating a live archive on disk to stream from.
-To enable ad replacement the live encoder sends SCTE 35 markers as part of the stream, with additional keyframes wherever the start or end of an ad break is signaled.
+As in a regular live workflow an encoder posts a live stream to Origin, which ingests it, creating a live archive on disk.
+To enable ad replacement the live encoder sends SCTE 35 markers in a separate track, with additional keyframes in the media wherever the start or end of an ad break is signaled.

 From the live archive, Unified Origin generates a stream with splice points at the start and end of each ad break.
 A third-party ad replacement service then manipulates the manifest to replace the existing ads with more relevant ones.